What sort of careers can an Animation & Digital Media program graduate look to achieve?

 Philadelphia University subscribes to a “rolling admissions” policy.
 Rolling admissions means that there is no set application deadline.
 For more information contact the Office of Admissions directly.
 You can apply online by clicking here.

-What type of degree is offered in Interactive Design & Media program?
+What type of degree is offered in Animation & Digital Media program?

-The Animation curriculum culminates with a Bachelors of Science degree.
+The Animation & Digital Media curriculum culminates with a Bachelors of Science degree.

 Do I need to bring a computer?
 What kind?

 Students entering Philadelphia University are required to have their own mobile computer (examples include: laptop, netbook, iPad, etc).
 While these computers are not meant to replace the specialized hardware and software students will use as part of their coursework, these devices will permit students to work virtually anywhere on campus—allowing for even greater integration of technology into the instructional experience.